Haraamkhor

 In April 2017, an FIR was registered against director Shlok Sharma on a complaint by Balbharati, Maharashtra's textbook bureau, objecting to striking similarities between its logo and promotion scenes from Haraamkhor.

-Haraamkhor was premiered at the 21st annual New York Indian Film Festival (NYIFF) and Indian Film Festival of Los Angeles (IFFLA).
+Haraamkhor premiered at the 21st annual New York Indian Film Festival (NYIFF) and the Indian Film Festival of Los Angeles (IFFLA).
 Nawazuddin Siddiqui received the Best Actor award at the NYIFF.

 Plot

-Shyam is a school teacher in a village.
-Sandhya, and her best friends Mintu and Kamal are some of his students.
-Kamal has a crush on Sandhya, but she is not interested.
+Shyam is a schoolteacher in a village.
+Sandhya and her friends, Mintu and Kamal, are some of his students.
+Kamal has a crush on Sandhya but she is not interested.
 After school, Shyam visits Sandhya's home to have some documents notarized by her father, who is a local police inspector.
-Sandhya and Shyam become closer.
-Sandhya takes care of her father when he arrives home drunk and her was snoring She follows him to a party when he lies to her about going on a work trip.
-On her way home, Sandhya falls and injures her knee and goes to Shyam's house, where his wife, Sunita cares for her and lets her stay with them for the night.
+Sandhya and Shyam come closer.
+Sandhya takes care of her father when he arrives home drunk.
+She follows him to a party when he lies to her about going on a work trip.
+On her way home, Sandhya falls, injures her knee, and goes to Shyam's house, where his wife, Sunita, cares for her and lets her stay with them for the night.
 Sandhya spies on Shyam and Sunita having sex.
 While she is asleep, Shyam tries to talk to Sandhya and teases her, but she is angry with him.

 The next day, Sandhya rebukes Shyam for lying to her about how he and his wife did not have sexual relations.
-It is revealed that Sandhya's mom abandoned her as a child and her father has started dating someone new, but was waiting for the right time to tell her.
+It is revealed that Sandhya's mom abandoned her as a child, and her father has started dating someone new but was waiting for the right time to tell her.
 Shyam fixes an old moped (Luna) at Sandhya's home.
 They meet in secret and start having an affair.
-Kamal is jealous and Mintu wants to help him.
+Kamal is jealous, and Mintu wants to help him.

-Sandhya and Shyam have sex.
-One month later, she reveals that she hasn't gotten her period, so they make a secret trip to the city.
-At the woman's clinic, Sandhya is recognized by her father's girlfriend, who keeps her secret.
-Sandhya is not pregnant and she and Shyam share a laugh about it.
-When they return to the village, Shyam tells Sandhya that they should stop seeing each other and keep their relationship strictly a student-teacher one.
+One month later, Sandhya tells Shyam that she missed her period, so they make a secret trip to the city.
+At the women's clinic, Sandhya is recognized by her father's girlfriend, who keeps her secret.
+Sandhya is not pregnant, and she and Shyam share a laugh about it.
+When they return to their village, Shyam tells Sandhya that they should stop seeing each other and keep their relationship strictly a student-teacher one.

-Rumors reveal their secret anyway and Sunita threatens to leave Shyam.
+Rumours reveal their secret anyway, and Sunita threatens to leave Shyam.
 Shyam scolds and hits Sandhya for being obvious.
 Meanwhile, Mintu and Kamal wreak havoc in Shyam's empty home.
-Sunita comes back home.
-Shyam becomes suspicious of the kids breaking and entering his home when he sees them with some of his stuff.
-Shyam catches hold of Mintu and kills him by asphyxiation.
-Kamal manages to escape.
-But as he sees Shyam trying to suffocate Mintu to death, he returns with a rock and hits it hard on Shyam, killing him in the process.
+Sunita comes back home, and Shyam becomes suspicious of the kids breaking and entering his home when he sees them with some of his belongings.
+Shyam catches hold of Mintu and kills him by asphyxiation, while Kamal manages to escape.
+As he saw Shyam suffocating Mintu to death, he returned with a rock and hit Shyam with it, killing him in the process.